jronallo/iiif-workshop/workshop/image/image-server-static.md

 1. Download <a href="../assets/starfish.zip" target="_blank">this zip file</a>.

 2. Unzip the file into your ["iiif-workshop" directory](../preparation/directory.md).
+(You can use whatever tool you usually use to unzip an archive.)

 3. Explore the files in the "starfish" directory.

   You can use a file browser or the command line.
-If you use the command line you can try to run `tree starfish`.
+If you use the command line to explore you can try to run `tree starfish` to see the full directory structure down to the files.

   > What are you finding in the directory?